PieBru/ai_engineer/.aie_rules/105_codequality.md

 ## Single Chunk Edits
 Provide all edits in a single chunk instead of multiple-step instructions or explanations for the same file.

+## Exactness
+Follow instructions precisely.
+Do not deviate or add extra information unless explicitly asked.

 ## No Implementation Checks
 Don't ask the user to verify implementations that are visible in the provided context.